The future is now. Connected Devices, Smart Objects, Internet of Things, Wearables. Its all happening and you’re in the driver’s seat.

 In this course, students will explore theories of product design as they apply to both physical and virtual systems.
 They will learn techniques for crafting product behaviors and develop strategies for using tangible experience prototypes as part of the design process.
 Students will gain an understanding of physical interaction, networked objects, product personality, information displays, ergonomics, haptics and the role of smart objects in contemporary design practice, while learning methods for testing and communicating new ideas in physical/digital design.

 In this course students will learn:

-- How to develop design-actionable insights though dialogue with users and observation of human behavior
+- How to develop design-actionable insights through dialogue with users, clients, observation of human behavior, and market analysis.

-- Methods for crafting product personality by identifying and analyzing key moments of expression
+- Methods for crafting product personality by identifying and analyzing key moments of interaction.

 The main deliverable will be a physical interaction design project communicated through a final presentation using prototyped artifacts and presented to a panel of designers and relevant industry experts.
 Students will work in groups in order to identify user needs, develop scenarios and build user experience frameworks around a given topic.